scott-w/backbone.marionette/docs/tutorial/routers.md

 An important consideration for routers is that the routes themselves must not run any initialization logic - this must stay in `initialize`.
 This is because the routes are triggered on back/forward which, in fragments, doesn't cause a page reload.
-This would attempt to initialize our app twice!
+If our page initialization logic were inside the route (and not `initialize`) then it would get run whenever that route gets matched!

 ### What is a `Marionette.Object`?